 Benefits of Green Smoothies versus Green Juice

+One problem is that you may be skipping juicing — and therefore not benefiting from it — because it’s more work.
 I used to do a lot of juicing in the past and I still try to do it, but let’s face it – it is quite time consuming and really messy.
 My problem is over since I started making green smoothies.
 Making smoothies is a super easy way to eat lots of greens, and a great alternative to juicing.
 It is much faster, less messy, and you also get fiber in addition to juice, so you get that feeling of satiety.
+If you can discipline yourself to make fresh juices regularly, great!
+Otherwise, stick with green smoothies, or — I believe the best solution is to drink both!

 Let’s start with some great ingredients for your smoothie creations.